 - NC DHHS | Know Your Ws: Wear, Wait, Wash

 For families choosing in-person learning for the school year, Greensboro Montessori School has developed seven strategies for minimizing the risk of exposure to COVID-19 for individuals while on campus.

 At this time, all persons — students, family of students, school employees, contractors, and visitors — must complete a symptom screening and temperature screening before entering any building on campus.
 The School follows screening procedures as recommended by NC DHHS and may choose to add additional screening protocols above and beyond their recommendation.
 The School also monitors student and employee health throughout the day.

-Families and employees complete a web-based symptom screening by 7:15 a.m. on days they are coming to campus.
+Families and employees complete a web-based symptom screening by 7:15 a.m.
+Monday through Friday.
 Scheduled contractors and visitors follow the same procedure when possible, and if not, they complete the symptom screening from the parking lot accessible through a tiny URL or QR code.
 The symptom screening currently includes four questions:

 - Have you or your child had close contact (within 6 feet for at least 15 minutes) in the last 14 days with someone diagnosed with COVID-19?